Updated: October 2019

 If you have a disability as noted by the DSM, you will be protected under Fair Housing and the Air Carrier Access Act.
 If you qualify for an ESA letter from a licensed mental health professional, your landlord cannot deny your ESA even they are a no pet building.
 In addition, the airlines are also aware of your rights as an ESA handler though each airline has their own specific policy on how to process and handle passengers traveling with an Emotional Support Animal.
 Check with them right when you book your ticket.

-An ESA is more than a pet.
-They are there to help you through your emotional or mental issues.
+An ESA is more than just a pet.
+Animals are there to help you through your emotional or mental issues.
 For this reason, you will want to get a prescription letter for an ESA.
 You can do this through a mental health professional (psychiatrist, therapist, licensed counselor, etc.).

 Your doctor or licensed mental health professional will provided an assessment, which may include the use of an Emotional Support Animal.
 The doctor or LMHP will then write you a letter stating you have an emotional/mental condition and why the ESA is an important part of your well being.